top of page

 Despite being on the move for so long, I would consider myself to be in great shape.
 I just ran a marathon the other day with 6.5k vert, I ski 100+ days a year and I frequently go ski touring with 5k+ of vert in a single day.

-These accomplishments aren't just to pat myself on the back, but to show you that with determination and the right mindset, traveling can very much be in sync with your fitness goals.
+These accomplishments aren't just to pat myself on the back, but to show you that with determination and the right mindset, you can workout while traveling and stay in sync with your fitness goals.

 The Importance of Staying Active